qdrant/landing_page/README.md

 ## Blog

-Adding a new blog post:
+To add a new blog post, run the following commands:

 ``` bash
 cd qdrant-landing
 hugo new --kind blog-post blog/<post-title>.md
 ```

-It will create a file `content/blog/<post-title>.md`.
+You'll see a file named `content/blog/<post-title>.md`.
 Open it and edit the front matter.

 ### Images

-Images for blog posts should be placed in `static/blog/<post-title>` directory.
+Store images for blog posts in the following subdirectory: `static/blog/<post-title>`.
 You can add nested directories if needed.
-Use images not smaller than 1200x630px for social media previews.
+For social media previews, use images of at least 1200x600px.

+In the blog post file, you'll see:

+- `preview_image`: The image that appears with the blog post.
+If you want different images for social media, the blog post title, or the preview, use the following properties:

+  - `social_preview_image`
+  - `title_preview_image`
+  - `small_preview_image`

+-

 ### Important notes

-- Tags are not showed on the blog post page, but they are used for displaying related posts.
-So, it's better to add tags to each post.
+- Add tags.
+While they're not shown on the blog post page, they are used to display related posts.
 - If post has `featured: true` property in the front matter this post will appear in the "Features and News" blog section.
 Only the last 4 featured posts will be displayed in this section.
 Featured posts will not appear in the regular post list.
+  - If there are more than 4 `featured: true` posts (where `draft: false`), the oldest post disappears from https://qdrant.tech/blog.

 ## Marketing Landing Pages